sadmac7000/fiveword/README.md

 result.
 Instead, we map each word to a 32-bit unsigned integer, where each bit in the integer is non-zero if an only if the letter of the alphabet sharing that bit's index is present in the word.
-So bit 0 is set if the word contains the letter 'a', bit 1 if it contains the letter 'b', etc. At a basic level this is simply a highly machine-optimized representation of a set of characters, meaning each node in the tree is only an
+So bit 0 is set if the word contains the letter 'a', bit 1 if it contains the letter 'b', etc. At a basic level this is simply a highly machine-optimized representation of a set of characters, allowing us to do only a couple of integer instructions for each node we walk when we insert into the tree.

 Finally, there is the obvious lower-level optimization: both Matt and Benjamin's solutions are in Python, this solution is in Rust.